Natalie Elphicke: Personal life

 She married Charlie Elphicke in 1995; he is the former Conservative Party MP for Dover.
 The couple have a son and a daughter.
-After his conviction in July 2020 for sexual assault, she announced that they had separated after a 25-year marriage.
+After Charlie's conviction in July 2020 for sexual assault, Natalie announced that they had separated after a 25-year marriage.
 After he was sentenced in September to two years in jail for the offences, Elphicke spoke out in support of his appeal against the conviction and sentencing, as, although she felt that he had "behaved badly", she thought the sentence was "excessive" and criticised the court as being "on a bit of a mission".
 After he lost his appeal in March 2021, she was reported as having ended the marriage.
-In July 2020 she sold the story of her divorce to The Sun tabloid newspaper for £25,000.
+In July 2020, she sold the story to The Sun tabloid newspaper for £25,000.
+The couple were divorced in 2021.

-She received an OBE in the 2015 Queen's Birthday Honours for her services to housing.
+Elphicke was appointed Officer of the Order of the British Empire (OBE) in the 2015 Queen's Birthday Honours for services to housing, in her role as Chair of Million Homes, Million Lives.
+She is a Freeman of the City of London.